John Stanley-2 June 1355

 ‘ Because I invited him.’

-‘Don’t look at me like that John, it’s not a personal thing. as I How many times do I have to tell you, I am now purer than the driven snow, and in any case his personal preferences would get in the way.’’
+‘Don’t look at me like that John, it’s not a personal thing.
+How many times do I have to tell you, I am now purer than the driven snow, but as i have just told you in any case his personal preferences would get in the way.’’

 She smiled seductively.